apocalyptech/ft-explorer/README.md

 * *(could we instead bundle the dumps ourselves?
 Will have to inquire with the FilterTool folks about redistributability)*
 * Selecting between B2 and TPS data
+* Remember settings between runs (which toggles are active, etc)

 Some things which are less likely to happen: